Profit Redistribution in a TANK Model with Price and Wage Rigidities: An Analytical Benchmark and an Own-Lag Comparison: Conclusion

 While our closed-form framework advances this understanding, several simplifications necessary for analytical tractability point toward avenues for future research.
 First, our reliance on a log-linear approximation around a zero-inflation steady state prevents the analysis of nonlinear dynamics, such as those arising near the zero lower bound.
 Future research could explore these interactions in computationally solved nonlinear models to assess the efficacy of unconventional monetary policies.
 Second, abstracting from physical capital accumulation rules out investment dynamics, which are a key channel of policy transmission.
 Integrating capital would allow for a richer analysis of the general equilibrium feedback between household heterogeneity and firm behavior.
 Finally, employing richer heterogeneity distributions and alternative nominal rigidity mechanisms, such as Calvo-style pricing, would allow for a quantitative assessment of our model against the empirical evidence.

 Nevertheless, the analytical benchmark established here provides crucial insights for interpreting results from more complex computational models and clarifies the theoretical foundations of several recent findings in the literature.
 Our framework can help disentangle the mechanisms behind Bilbiie and Känzig (2023)'s ``greedflation conundrum'' and illuminate the trade-offs in Auclert, Bardóczy, and Rognlie (2023)'s ``MPC-MPE-multiplier trilemma.''
 It also offers a foundation for deriving sharper theoretical conditions to complement the numerical work of Ida and Okano (2024) on fiscal multipliers.
-Finally, by isolating the role of wage rigidity, our analysis provides a complementary perspective to Bilbiie (2024)'s analytical THANK framework.
-Integrating the labor market frictions analyzed here into models of cyclical inequality and risk could reveal how these forces interact to shape policy effectiveness and modify the terms of identified policy trade-offs.
+Finally, by isolating the role of wage rigidity, our analysis provides a complementary perspective to Bilbiie (2024)'s tractable HANK (THANK) framework.
+Integrating the labor market frictions analyzed here into models of cyclical inequality and risk could reveal how these forces interact to shape policy effectiveness and alter the welfare cost of inflation through distributional gaps.